 There are numerous ways to make profits (or losses) with cryptocurrencies, be it simply by trading cryptocurrencies or through activities such as staking, lending or operating masternodes.
-We have explained how such profits are handled in numerous articles on this website and in our blog.
 However, knowledge of the correct taxation does not yet enable a person to determine the profits made and explain them to the tax authorities.
 The proper tool for this is the so-called crypto tax return.

 Crypto tax consulting at WINHELLER means: